 Another cope, The Tree of Jesse Cope, shows a figure of Jesse, lying on the ground, from whom springs a vine whose branches cover the whole ground of this cope and encircle the various figures.
 In the middle are David, Soloman and the Virgin with the Infant Saviour.
 Within the lateral branches are figures of the King and prophets, each holding a scroll inscribed with their names.

 From the year 1718 to 1857-58 it was kept in the Roman Catholic Chapel at Brockhampton near Havant, Hampshire.
 It was afterwards in the possession of the Rev. F H Van Doorne at Corpus Christi House, Brixton Rise.

 This new style was different from the earlier work.
-Velvet and satin were favourite ground materials and floral forms such as the pomegranate, Tudor rose and fleur-de-lys were used.
+Velvet and satin were favourite ground materials and floral motifs such as the pomegranate, Tudor rose and fleur-de-lys embroidery patterns were used.
 These often had lines and spangles decorating them.
-The embroidery was often a panel, superimposed on the richly decorated background of brocade.
+The stitching was often a panel, superimposed on the richly decorated background of brocade.

-his page is getting rather long, so I will continue the history of embroidery on another page...taking us from the 16th century forward to the 19th.
+As this page is getting rather long, so I will continue the history of embroidery on another page...taking us from the 16th century forward to the 19th.